Q. Describe the most common types of jobs you do for your clients.

 Q. Why does your work stand out from others who do what you do?

-A. Our work at Forever Forward Productions stands out from others because we provide a quality service at affordable rates with the inclusion of a trained Sound Engineer without any extra cost to the client in our package rates.
-Furthermore, rather than looking at a gig or an event as a "job" we look at it as an "opportunity" to create a beautiful memory for someone and expand our skills and networking.
+A. Our work at Forever Forward Productions stands out from others because we provide a quality service at affordable rates with the inclusion of a certified Audio Engineer.
+Furthermore, rather than looking at a gig or an event as a job, we look at it as an opportunity to create a beautiful memory for someone and expand our skills and networking.

 Q. What do you like most about your job?

-A. The greatest aspect about being a videographer is being able to wake up in the morning and know that my day will be driven by creativity rather than grind.
-It is nice to know that I have the freedom to create videos the way I feel they would give off the best impression, thus being a videographer can be a lot of fun.
+A. The greatest aspect about being a videographer is being able to wake up in the morning and know that my day will be driven by creativity.

 Q. What questions do customers most commonly ask you?
 What's your answer?